The Hero's Journey: 12 Steps That Make Up the Universal Structure of Great Stories

 For today, spend fifteen minutes writing a story premise that (1) you're eager to write, and (2) you can use to outline the Hero's Journey.
 Then, if you're up for it, journal about how the twelve steps in the Hero's Journey could apply to this story idea.

-When you’re done, share your ideas in the comments below.
-Be sure to leave feedback for your fellow writers, as well!
+Write your ideas in the Pro Practice Workshop here.
+When you're done, leave some feedback for your fellow writers, as well!